DepressedRaccoon/fightingGame/README.md

 # fightingGame
  Welcome to a basic fighting game!
 In this game you are able to move players using WASD and the Arrow Keys.
-Pressing spacebar allows Player 1 to attack and pressing Arrow Down allows Player 2 to attack.
+Pressing S allows Player 1 to attack and pressing Arrow Down allows Player 2 to attack.
 A character wins when either the timer runs out and they have the most health remaining or when a players health is reduced to 0 hit points.

  ## Things to Add
  - Ground logic: Allows the game to detect when a player has touched the ground.